Table of Contents

 Why do you need to buy the Roomba e5?

 The Roomba e5 has a $400 price tag.
-The Roomba 890 costs the same but does not provide deep carpet cleaning which the Roomba e5 does.
+The Roomba 890 costs the same it has shorter battery life.
 The robot is ideal for pet owners, small to average households with carpets or bare flooring.

 Roomba i7/Roomba i7+

 The iRobot Roomba i7 was released at the end of 2018.
-It is one the most expensive robot vacuum on the market and one of the most powerful robot vacuum from iRobot.
+It is one of the most expensive robot vacuums on the market and one of the most efficient robot vacuums from iRobot.
 This model is very similar to the Roomba 980 but has a few innovations such as advanced brushless rollers, a quieter motor, improved navigation technology iAdapt 3.0, selected room cleaning, washable dustbin, etc.

 Roomba i7 vs. i7+